 In terms of the loading for mezzanine floors being used for storage, the steelwork would obviously be rated to suit the products being stored.
 For example, a mezzanine floor storing heavier industrial tools to the upper level would require a greater loading than one storing lightweight components.

-How Size Impact Mezzanine Floor Costs
+How Size Impacts Mezzanine Floor Costs

 The size and the position of the mezzanine floor will also have a major impact on costs.
 Smaller mezzanine floors may require a tighter gridwork of steel to achieve the required loading and will still require a structural steel staircase to provide safe access.

 As the mezzanine floor grows in size, the project can often benefit from economies of scale.
-However, major projects will fall under the Construction Design and Management Regulations (CDM) and therefore will require additional management and reporting procedures to be followed.
+However, major projects will fall under the Construction Design and Management Regulations (CDM) and, therefore will require additional management and reporting procedures to be followed.

 Costs Associated with the Location of the Mezzanine Floor